Introduction

 Configuration Highlights

-- Typescript config includes path alias
+- TypeScript path alias

-@/* -> ./src/*. - Next image config allows Supabase storage host.
+@/* -> ./src/*. - Next image config allows the Supabase storage host.

 - Middleware matcher excludes static assets and images.

-- Environment variables expected:
+- Environment variables expected (see

-credentials) or fixed envs for common search:DIRECTUS_API_EMAIL_SEARCH,DIRECTUS_API_PASSWORD_SEARCH,DIRECTUS_URL_SEARCH
+credentials.\{name,emailKey,passwordKey,endpointKey\}) or fixed envs for common search:DIRECTUS_API_EMAIL_SEARCH,DIRECTUS_API_PASSWORD_SEARCH,DIRECTUS_URL_SEARCH

 - Redis: